‘I Am Jazz’ Renewed: Jennings Reveals Season 6 On The Way To TLC

 Jennings posted a photo on Instagram over the weekend and revealed the big news.
 While she didn’t share a specific return date, she did say that the show would be back for another season.

 What can viewers expect from Season 6?
-The last that everybody saw, Jazz was turning 18 and was contemplating moving out of the Jennings house.
+As of the last time that everybody saw her, Jazz was turning 18 and was contemplating moving out of the Jennings house.
 She had her first serious boyfriend and went to her first prom.
-Now, fans will likely see her graduating high school, considering college, and navigating how her relationships shift now that she’s legally an adult.
+Now, fans will likely see her graduating high school, considering college, and navigating how her relationships shift, now that she’s legally an adult.

-One thing that viewers may see during Season 6 is the end of her relatoinship with her first real boyfriend.
+One thing that viewers may see during Season 6 is the end of her relationship with her first real boyfriend.
 Jazz and Ahmir Steward were shown together during some of the most recent episodes of the show and Jennings posted about him on Instagram in mid-February.
-However, since then Steward has deleted his Instagram page and there seem to be signs hinting that the two are no longer an item.
+However, Steward has deleted his Instagram page since then and there seem to be signs hinting that the two are no longer an item.

-In addition to graduating high school and potentially navigating her first relationship split, Season 6 may follow Jazz as she contemplates heading away for college.
+In addition to graduating high school and potentially dealing with her first relationship split, Season 6 may follow Jazz as she contemplates heading away for college.
 As The Inquisitr detailed, Jennings has looked at several schools, including heavy-hitters like Harvard and Princeton, and this could open up an entirely new world for the teen and the series.

 View this post on Instagram